-Laptop drives are typically 2.5 inches in size and can range from 160 GB up to 1 TB in size.
-Most systems will have between 500 and 750 GB of storage that is more than enough for the standard laptop system.
+Laptop drives are typically 2.5 inches in size and can range from 160 GB up to 2 TB in size.
+Most systems will have between 500 GB and 1 TB of storage that is more than enough for the standard laptop system.
 If you are looking at a desktop replacement class notebook to be a primary system, look at getting a 750GB or larger hard drive with the computer.

 Solid State Drives

-Solid state drives are now starting to replace hard drives in some laptops especially the new ultrabooks.
+Solid state drives are now starting to replace hard drives in more laptops especially the new ultrabooks.
 These use a set of flash memory chips rather than a magnetic platter to store the data.
-They provide faster data access, low power consumption and higher reliability.
+They provide faster data access, lower power consumption and higher reliability.
 The downside is that they store much less data and cost much more than a traditional hard drive.
-A typical laptop equipped with a solid state drive will have anywhere from 64GB to 256GB of storage space although there are some available with more than 500GB but they are prohibitively expensive.
+A typical laptop equipped with a solid state drive will have anywhere from 64GB to 512GB of storage space although there are some available with more than 500GB but they are prohibitively expensive.
 If this is the only storage in the laptop, it should have at least 120GB of storage space but really should have around 240GB or more.

-For more information on solid state drives in computes, check out my Buyer's Guide to Solid State Drives.
+For more information on solid state drives in computers, check out my Buyer's Guide to Solid State Drives.

 If you want higher performance than a traditional hard drive but don't want to sacrifice storage capacity, then a solid state hybrid drive or SSHD is another option.
 Some companies are referring to these as just hybrid hard drives.
 These include a small amount of solid state memory on a traditional hard drive that is used to cache frequently used files.
 They do help speed up tasks such as booting up a laptop but they aren't always faster.
 In fact, this form of drive is best used when a limited number of applications are used on a frequent basis.

 Smart Response Technology and SSD Cache

-Similar to hybrid hard drives, a new class of laptops is also coming out that utilize both traditional hard drives with a small solid state drive.
+Similar to hybrid hard drives, some laptops are using both traditional hard drives with a small solid state drive.
 The most common form of this uses the Intel Smart Response Technology.
 This provides the benefits of the storage capacities of the hard drive while gaining the speed benefits of a solid state drive.
-Unlike hybrid hard drives, these caching mechanisms usually use larger drives between 16 and 32GB that provide a boost to a larger range of applications used thanks to the extra space.
-Some ultrabooks will use a form of SSD caching to offer higher storage capacities or lower costs but Intel has changed this so that a dedicated solid state drive is required in order for new machines to meet the ultrabook branding requirements.
+Unlike SSHDs, these caching mechanisms usually use larger drives between 16 and 64GB that provide a boost to a larger range of applications used thanks to the extra space.
+Some older ultrabooks will use a form of SSD caching to offer higher storage capacities or lower costs but Intel has changed this so that a dedicated solid state drive is required in order for new machines to meet the ultrabook branding requirements.